RicardoRamirezR/blade-nav.nvim/README.md

 ## Features

 - Utilizes the `gf` (goto file) command for navigation.
 - Provides a custom source for [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) (requires installation and configuration) for component selection.
 - Provides a custom source for [coq](https://github.com/ms-jpq/coq_nvim) (requires installation and configuration).
+- Provides a custom source for [blink.cmp](https://github.com/Saghen/blink.cmp/) (requires installation and configuration) for component selection.
 - Has support for Livewire components v2 and v3.
 - Has support for Filament components.
 - Provides support for additional paths for Laravel Blade components.